 Will it work?

 Additionally, Israel is growing strength by strength when it comes to food-tech innovation and several disruptive startups are gaining interest from big players across the food and beverage ecosystem.
 Looking at personalized nutrition; Nutrino ($8M), DayTwo (undisclosed), and Lumen ($7M) are bringing forward innovative solutions in this space and we expect more to breakthrough as the trend matures.
-Making Israel its new innovation hub seems like Mars are setting themselves up for success and it will be interesting to see the new product developments that are launched by them through this partnership in the near future.
+Making Israel its new innovation hub seems like Mars is setting itself up for success and it will be interesting to see the new product developments that are launched by them through this partnership in the near future.

 What’s next for personalized nutrition?